kevinkorfmann/sgp/README.md

 ![](sgp.png)

 ## Acknowledgement
-Thanks to Gustavo A. Silva-Arias (gsilvaarias) for original shell scripts and general advice.
+Thanks to Gustavo A. Silva-Arias (https://github.com/gsilvaarias) for original shell scripts and general advice.